 - HON 199/299 Honors Special Topics

 - HON 215 Thinking in Honors (required)

 Upper Division Course Requirements: 1 course per semester, with the following options tailored to fit the student's interests, major requirements, etc. Options include:

 - HON 321 Honors Internship

 - HON 331 Honors Directed Research

-- HON 415 Honors Capstone (1-credit add-on to capstone in the major)
+- HON 415 Honors Capstone (required, 1-credit add-on to capstone in the major)

-First-year students with a high school GPA of 3.5 and combined SAT scores of 1150 are admitted into the Honors Program, where they take 1 course per semester in coordination with their academic major(s).
+First-year students with a high school GPA of 3.5 are admitted into the Honors Program, where they typically take 1 course per semester in coordination with their academic major(s).